langchain-ai/langchain/templates/rag-azure-search/README.md

 This template performs RAG on documents using [Azure AI Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search) as the vectorstore and Azure OpenAI chat and embedding models.

-For additional context on the RAG with Azure AI Search, refer to [this notebook](https://github.com/langchain-ai/langchain/blob/master/docs/docs/integrations/vectorstores/azuresearch.ipynb).
+For additional details on RAG with Azure AI Search, refer to [this notebook](https://github.com/langchain-ai/langchain/blob/master/docs/docs/integrations/vectorstores/azuresearch.ipynb).

 ## Environment Setup